REVrobotics/Blinkin-Firmware/README.md

 ### Uploading the Blinkin firmware to the board

-- Download **BlinkinFirmware-master.zip** from this GitHub repository
+- Clone or download **BlinkinFirmware-master.zip** from this GitHub repository
 - Extract the contents into a folder named **BlinkinFirmware**
 - Open **BlinkinFirmware.ino** in the Arduino IDE
 - Download [FastLED-master.zip](https://github.com/FastLED/FastLED) and [CircularBuffer-master.zip](https://github.com/rlogiacco/CircularBuffer)